Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts all directories in the current directory
+A script that displays the 10 newest in the current directory